BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 Syntax rules come in two flavors, pertaining to **tokens** and structure.
 Tokens are the basic elements of the language, such as words, numbers, and chemical elements.
 One of the problems with ``3 += 3 \& 6`` is that `` \&`` is not a legal token in mathematics (at least as far as I know).
 Similarly, ``_2Zz`` is not legal because there is no element with the abbreviation ``Zz``.

 The second type of syntax rule pertains to the way tokens are combined.
-The equation ``3 += 3`` is illegal because even though ``+`` and ``=`` are legal tokens, you can't have one right after the other.
+The equation ``3 += 3`` is illegal because even though ``+`` and ``=`` are legal tokens, you can’t have one right after the other.
 Similarly, in a chemical formula the subscript comes after the element name, not before.

 This is @ well-structured Engli\$h sentence with invalid t*kens in it.
 This sentence all valid tokens has, but invalid structure with.

 When you read a sentence in English or a statement in a formal language, you have to figure out the structure (although in a natural language you do this subconsciously).
 This process is called **parsing**.

-Although formal and natural languages have many features in common--tokens, structure, and syntax--there are some differences:
+Although formal and natural languages have many features in common—tokens, structure, and syntax—there are some differences:

 - ambiguity: Natural languages are full of ambiguity, which people deal with by using contextual clues and other information.
 Formal languages are designed to be nearly or completely unambiguous, which means that any statement has exactly one meaning, regardless of context.

 - redundancy: In order to make up for ambiguity and reduce misunderstandings, natural languages employ lots of redundancy.
 As a result, they are often verbose.
 Formal languages are less redundant and more concise.

 - literalness: Natural languages are full of idiom and metaphor.
-If I say, ``The penny dropped'', there is probably no penny and nothing dropping (this idiom means that someone understood something after a period of confusion).
+If I say, “The penny dropped”, there is probably no penny and nothing dropping (this idiom means that someone understood something after a period of confusion).
 Formal languages mean exactly what they say.

 Because we all grow up speaking natural languages, it is sometimes hard to adjust to formal languages.
 The difference between formal and natural language is like the difference between poetry and prose, but more so: